microsoft/coe-starter-kit/coe-cli/docs/aa4am/key-concepts.md

 ### Environments

-The AA4AM CLI commands currently assume the following environments have been created https://aka.ms/ppac as a Global Administrator or Environment Administrator
+The COE CLI commands currently assume the following environments have been created https://aka.ms/ppac as a Global Administrator or Environment Administrator

 1. Maker Environment